-Very profitable, these delicacies have been a constant target of forgery.
-For this reason, and to increase consumer trust, some companies have started using the RFID system to track the product from its origin until it reaches the user.
+Very profitable, these delicacies have been a constant target of counterfeiting.
+For this reason, and to increase consumer confidence, some companies have begun using the RFID system to track the product from its source until it reaches the user.
 Chris Diorio, president of one of the largest RFID suppliers, found another application for the product in Taiwan.